nabi-cloud/style-guide/README.md

 <br>

 ## Spotlight Feature: Dark Mode
-One of the standout features I implemented in my design system is Dark Mode.
+One of the standout features implemented in my design system is Dark Mode.
 When activated, Dark Mode modifies the website's colors and styles, providing a visually appealing and comfortable experience for users.
 This feature was implemented using JavaScript.

 <br>